Goosse/woocommerce-dymo-barcodes/README.md

 ### Changelog

 #### 1.0.2
-* Refactor product barcode wp table
+* Refactor product barcode wp table.
-* Add filter for csv headers
+* Add filter for csv headers.

 #### 1.0.1
-* Add filter for wp list table per page
+* Add filter for wp list table per page.

 #### 1.0
 * This is the first public release.